 A healthcare professional’s individual exposure will often be dictated by the presence and/or amount of insurance coverage available.
 There are liability/damages caps in place for health care providers who are not guilty of intentional acts or reckless conduct.

 The impact, if any, of a medical negligence complaint on your license is determined on a case by case basis.
 The licensing authority can take dramatic action against a healthcare provider’s license, including, but not limited to, revoking the license to practice medicine or nursing.
 We will work diligently to represent you in a licensing matter and work to obtain a successful result for you.

-Know When to Speak to an Attorney
+Know When to Speak to a Health Care Attorney

 When you find yourself asking these questions, speaking with a qualified and experienced attorney will help ensure you’re making the best, informed decisions.